ktorio/ktor-documentation/topics/type-safe-routing.md

 ### Resources with nested classes {id="resource_nested"}

 You can nest classes to create resources that contains several path segments.
 Note that in this case nested classes should have a property with an outer class type.
-The example below shows a resource responding on the `/articles/new` URL.
+The example below shows a resource responding on the `/articles/new` path.

 ```kotlin